Vlad-Shcherbina/icfpc2020-tbd/README.md

 ### Dependencies

-Dependencies are declared at the level of crates ("crate A depends on crate B").
+Dependencies are declared at the level of packages ("package A depends on package B").

 In terms of compilation units:

- * bin compilation units can use stuff from the lib compilation unit of their crate
+ * bin compilation units can use stuff from the lib compilation unit of their package
- * bin and lib compilation units in crate A can use stuff from the lib compilation unit in crate B
+ * bin and lib compilation units in package A can use stuff from the lib compilation unit in package B
  * stuff defined in bin compilation units can't be used in other compilation units

 ### Project structure

 ```
-Cargo.toml              <-- crate "tbd"
+Cargo.toml              <-- package "tbd"
 src/
   lib.rs                <-\
   module1.rs            <-|- lib compilation unit "tbd"